datastax/python-driver/docs/topics/queryset.rst

         Enables the (usually) unwise practive of querying on a clustering key without also defining a partition key

+    .. method:: timestamp(timestamp_or_long_or_datetime)

+        Allows for custom timestamps to be saved with the record.

     .. method:: ttl(ttl_in_seconds)